What do we do?

 Ancient Groove Music is proud to announce the publication of an edition of A Plain and Easie Introduction to Practical Musicke by Thomas Morley.
 Published in 1597 by one of England's greatest Tudor composers, it was the first book to be written in English on the subject of music.
 It is presented in Modern English, fully annotated with the original woodcut engravings and examples.

 Recent additions to the catalogue include an English language edition of the St. John Passion by Victoria and a reconstruction of Quemadmodum by Taverner.
 We also have a series of Magnificat and Nunc dimittis settings by Lassus, Palestrina and others.

 We have also produced recordings of some of the works in our catalogue, including a new recording of Lotti's Messa di Requiem.
 Unfamiliar works for which no recording exists have been given computer-generated audio renderings.

 Ancient Groove Music also offers a selection of essays on music, free ebooks, including John Redford's morality play, c.1540, The Play of Wit and Science.
 Essays on this site include a description of the various ways in which the Lord's Prayer was set to music in Tudor times; and a study of the text of the poem Nolo mortem peccatoris.
 There is also some free sheet music, showing the quality of our work.

-We have an online shopping system, which will calculate the total cost of your order, including shipping overseas, and pass the total onto PayPal for payment by credit card.
+Our online shopping system will calculate the total cost of your order, including shipping overseas, and pass the total onto PayPal for payment by credit card.
 (You do not need a PayPal account.)